Peace journalism: Explaining violence seen as justification of violence

 Take the case where an individual's anger (brought on from previous trauma) becomes bitterness, which is followed by their own violent acts, following Elworthy and Rogers (2002) cycle of violence noted above.
 An individual has still made a choice to deprive the victim of their violence of their human needs (probably safety and security) even though their own human needs have also been violated earlier.
-The point is not that they must be seen as either a innocent victim or an evil perpetrator.
+The point is not that they must be seen as either an innocent victim or an evil perpetrator.
 The practical point is the prevention of violence, and the healing of all those whose needs have been violated.

 This approach does not assume that the best solution for stopping individual violence necessarily exists at the level where an individual makes a choice to act violently (which happens at the psychological level).
 In some cases punishment or imprisonment may be necessary.
 However Peace and conflict studies suggest that, given the failure of the psychological, medical and social sciences (including education) to eliminate the persistent rates of psychotic tendencies in human groups (psychologists estimate that on average 3 percent of any population have psychotic tendencies), a more promising approach may to look at what social, economic, cultural conditions and what inter-group relations enable individuals such as Hitler, Osama Bin Laden, Stalin and Pol Pot, to realise their desire for mass violence.

 Peace and conflict studies does not primarily focus on understanding the individual psychology of these individuals (at the psychological stratum), but on how these individuals may be prevented from taking up a position in society where they are able to direct inter-communal violence (at the social stratum).

 Indeed in peace journalism the role of individual agency is given a lot of importance.
 For example journalists are encouraged, in peace journalism workshops, to work peace journalism into the existing media structures.
 And peace journalism urges journalists to investigate the possibility that, even in violent situations, there are always voices for peace, and to search these voices out, when reporting what the Objectivity Conventions might ignore from the outset.
 Likewise the role of individual choice is not ignored in Peace and conflict studies, and leading scholar-practitioner, John Paul Lederach notes that:

 "I have not experienced any situation in conflict, no matter how protracted or severe, from Central America to the Philippines to the Horn of Africa, where there have not been people who had a vision for peace, emerging often from their own experience of pain.
 Far too often, however, these same people people are overlooked and disempowered either because they do not represent 'official' power, whether on the side of government [or] of the various militias, or because they are written off as biased and too personally affected by the conflict".